babelcloud/feishu-outlook-sync/README.md

 A Python application that provides real-time synchronization between Feishu (Lark) and Microsoft Outlook calendars.

 > [!WARNING]
 > This script will delete any events on the Outlook calendar that are not in the Feishu Calendar.
+You should create a dedicated calendar for sync.

 ## Features